 - Copy of Birth Certificate

 - Copy of Roman Catholic Baptismal Certificate, if applicable

 - Copy of recent Report Card, if applicable

 - Recent Standardized Test Scores

 - School Transcript, if applicable, and Teacher Referral Forms

-- \$50 application fee
+- \$100 application fee

 The School of the Cathedral reserves the right to accept applicants based upon past school performance, standardized test results, placement test results, and summer school performance when applicable.
-Letters of acceptance will be emailed in early February.
 At that time, a nonrefundable deposit is required to secure the child's placement.